bps12/bps12.github.io/_posts/2019-03-25-Couchsurfing-in-CDMX.md

 comments: true
 ---
 Ironically, I am starting another post saying I'm now working another new job (which is how the last post started)... and thats a big contributing factor to not posting a lot.
 I hope to do better on a lot of fronts in my life and one of them is posting my thoughts out to the ether a bit more.
 Luckily I am still traveling and couchsurfing and trying to live my best life.
 Recently I couchsurfed in Ciudad de Mexico for the CouchCrash and WOW! what an experience.
 I can't put in the words all the people i met who showed me a lot of love.
-Heres a small list (Phil, Manasi, Micah, Sarah, Pedro, Alejandra, Joza, Steph, Angie, Scott, Robbie).
+Heres a small list (Phil, Manasi, Micah, Sarah, Pedro, Alejandra, Joza, Steph, Angie, and Scott).
 I'll try to highlight a few things I enjoyed.

 ### Fondo
 I had visited Mexico City once when I was really young and the only thing I recall was the smog coming in on the plane.
 Not to fret I was not let down in that regard and saw plenty more ;)